What We Left Unsaid

 Description

 Thirty years ago, Alex, Bonnie and Kevin went on a road trip to the Grand Canyon with their parents.
-But something happened on that trip that cut it short.
-They never made it there.
-And their mother was never the same again.
+But something cut their journey short, and they never made it there.
+Something that shifted the dynamic of their family forever.

-Now, Alex, Bonnie and Kevin might be siblings, but they've grown apart, each holding heavy secrets close to their chests.
-When their mother takes a turn for the worse, asking them to relive that old road trip to see her, they're forced into close quarters once more.
+Today, Alex, Bonnie and Kevin might be siblings, but they've grown apart, each holding heavy secrets close to their chests.
+When their mother's health takes a turn for the worse, she asks them to relive that old road trip to see her, and they're forced into close quarters once more.

 Advance Praise